 So, I leave canola oil on the shelf.

 The bottom line is that the more saturated an oil is, the more heat it can tolerate.

-When it comes to cooking with oil, Coconut oil, palm oil, and MCT oil are good choices and vegetable oils are poor choices.
+When it comes to cooking with oil, Coconut oil and palm oil are good choices and vegetable oils are poor choices.
 Avocado oil also gets a thumbs up as a monounsaturated oil with a high smoke point.

 Ready to simplify weight loss?
 Click here to learn how to lose weight using my Free 4 daily habits plan.
 Follow these 4 habits each day and your body will have no choice but to lose weight.

 Thank you for reading.
 I hope this information will help you reach your healthy goals!

 - US Department of Agriculture, Agricultural Research Service, Nutrient Data Laboratory.
 USDA National Nutrient Database for Standard Reference, Release 28.
 Version Current: September 2015.
 Internet: /nea/bhnrc/ndl